All our pigments are now offered through a new company called Wholesale Cosmetic Pigments

 The Color Index (CI): This is the best known reference book on color, edited jointly by the Society of Dyers and Colorists, and the American Association of Textile Chemists and Colorists.
 No matter what language one speaks if the CI number is known, the chemical, structure, and physical properties of the colorant is available.

 The Code of Federal Regulations (CFR): The CFR is the codification of the rules published in the Federal Register by the Executive branch and the agencies of the U.S. Federal Government.
 It is updated annually.

 FD & C Colors: For use in food, drug and cosmetics.

 D&C Colors: For use in drugs and cosmetics.

 Ext.
 D&C Colors: Colors for use in externally applied drugs and cosmetics which do not come in contact with mucous membranes.

-For the most part the inorganic pigments, pearlescent pigments and Lakes are what we will use and sell at DIY Cosmetics.
+For the most part the inorganic pigments, pearlescent pigments and Lakes are what we will use and now sell at Wholesale Cosmetic Pigments.
 They are generally the safest and most approved colors for use in eye shadows, powders, blushes, mascara, and eyeliner.
 It is important that the pigments used are specially produced for cosmetics and purified with no heavy metals.

 Dyes: Colorants which are soluble in vehicles such as water, alcohol, glycerin or oils.